-We welcome input from students and strive to improve all services.
-Should a problem arise, students are encouraged to resolve the issue with the appropriate faculty, staff, director, or dean in an informal manner unless a formal university policy or procedure exists.
+If resolution is not achieved, the student discusses the problem with the appropriate director or dean in an informal manner unless a formal university policy or procedure exists.

-If the informal communication does not adequately address a student’s concerns, the student may contact the following Vice Presidents:
+If no formal policy exists, and the informal communication does not adequately address a student’s concern, the student may contact the following Vice Presidents:

-The vice president will review the concern with the appropriate area and will either respond personally to the student or will direct appropriate personnel to do so within 10 days of receipt of a written complaint.
+The Vice President will review the concern with the appropriate area and will either respond personally to the student or will direct the appropriate personnel to do so within 10 days of receipt of a written complaint.